A.J. Green Player Prop Bets for the NFL Playoffs | Arizona vs. Los Angeles 1/17/2022

 Matchup vs. Los Angeles

-- Green is averaging 56.3 receiving yards per game in three career matchups against the Rams, 11.8 more than his receiving yards prop bet over/under for Monday's game (44.5).
+- In his three matchups against the Rams, Green's 56.3 receiving yards average is 11.8 more than his over/under for Monday's game (44.5).

-- In three matchups, Green has had a TD catch in one game, but has yet to put up multiple TD catches in a single contest against the Rams.

 - Note: Green's stats vs. Rams date back to 2016.